Seawave Index (sold May 2022)

 - Deck, coaming tube and 4 alloy deck supports (used once; sold): 2.3kg

-- Boat as I usually use it with DIY footrest tube, packraft seatbase, SoT backrest, packraft thigh straps and 3-m lanyard: 16kg
+- Boat as I usually use it with DIY footrest tube, packraft seat base, SoT backrest, packraft thigh straps and 3-m lanyard: 16kg

 I also added an adjustable footrest tube using a bit of plastic drainpipe and floor attachment points – an idea I got from an old Solar.
-For good drive in an IK you need solid lower back support and something for the feet to push on.
-Thigh straps triangulate the body to make you feel connected to the boat and not perched on a lilo.
+For good drive, in an IK you need solid lower back support and something for the feet to push on.
+Thigh then straps triangulate the body to make you feel connected to the boat and not perched on a lilo.

 Other stuff: valves are a push-push type – no push and twist required and with nice seal caps too.
 That’s handy when you roll it up and want to get the last bits of air out quickly.
-The drain spout on the back (right) has already proved handy when out overnight in the rain.
-The deck lines seems to be a mandatory sea kayak requirement for France.
+The drain spout on the back has already proved handy when out overnight in the rain.
+The deck lines seem to be a mandatory sea kayak requirement for France.
 I rarely find them useful, but I suppose it’s about having something to grab when you’ve fallen out.
 The rubber handles each end are especially comfy compared to the Amigo’s string in a tube.

-I thought I was going to enjoy using that removable lightweight deck but in the end only used it once when first out in the boat and sold it 18 months later when it was clear I was never going to use it again.
+I thought I was going to enjoy using that removable lightweight deck but in the end I only used it once when first out in the boat and sold it 18 months later when it was clear I was never going to use it again.
 Nice to have the option but the fact is, part of the canoe-like appeal of IKs is running an open boat, and if it’s about keeping dry and warm, I’d sooner wear a drysuit.
 The truth is, as sea at least, IKs can’t handle conditions where a deck would be needed to stop the boat swamping, and realistically the Seawave is too long for gnarly, white-water river running.

 Summing up, the whole standard of finish of my Seawave is as good as the Grabner if not better.
 Not one drop of stray glue or sign of poor alignment.
 And you get a whole lot more with a Gumotex for less money, like seats and a skeg and numerous attachment points – and even a bag.
 Even the name Seawave isn’t in the usual goofy Sunny/Amigo happy-clappy vein.
-Gumotex are really on a roll these last few years.
+Gumotex have really been on a roll these last few years.

-Since I bought the boat, I added pressure relief valves to the two side chambers to match the one in the floor and added a strake under the bow and lately, added a rudder. having owned several IKs over the years the Seawave comes the closest to fulfilling my needs: great fabric and quality construction; high hull pressure; well outfitted out of the bag; great price; unembarassing name and plenty of room for touring or tandem paddling.
+Since I bought the boat, I added pressure relief valves to the two side chambers to match the one in the floor and added a strake under the bow and lately, added a rudder. having owned several IKs over the years the Seawave comes the closest to fulfilling my needs: great fabric and quality construction; high hull pressure; well outfitted out of the bag; great price; unembarrassing name and plenty of room for touring or tandem paddling.